 - Recommendations are 1 or 2 fresh garlic cloves per day and a supplement when travelling (easier to take with milk or plain greek yoghurt)

-- Garlic is more beneficial eaten as a whole food and not as a supplement
+- Evidently, garlic is more beneficial eaten as a whole food and not as a supplement

 - Remember to eat fresh parsley to relieve “garlic breath”